devonborthwick/leafletwebmap/readme.md

 ### Author: Devon Borthwick

 This map shows real-time weather radar provided by Iowa State University Mesonet and alerts from the National Weather Service.
 Severe Weather is denoted by red polygons, while extreme weather is denoted by black polygons.
+All other alerts are shown in orange.

 <>https://devonborthwick.github.io/leafletwebmap/weather/<>